GoTo (US company)

 On December 17, 2019, LogMeIn announced an agreement to be sold for $4.3 billion to Francisco Partners and Evergreen Coast Capital Corp., which is a private equity affiliate of Elliott Management Corporation.
-The deal closed on August 31, 2020.
+The deal closed on August 31, 2020.In 2022, GoTo announced the purchase of Mobile Device Management (MDM) company Miradore.

 History

 LogMeIn was founded in 2003 in Budapest as 3am Labs, and changed its name in 2006.

-3am Labs acquired the Hamachi VPN product.
+In 2006, 3am Labs acquired Hamachi, a VPN product.

 LogMeIn, Inc., completed an initial public offering in 2009.
 Trading of LogMeIn, Inc., shares on the NASDAQ Global Market commenced on July 1, 2009.

 In 2011, the company began a move into cloud services for the Internet of things by acquiring Pachube, which would later become the Xively service.
 In May 2014, it added to this initiative by acquiring Ionia Corp., which specializes in integrating connected objects.

 LogMeIn, Inc., acquired Bold Software, LLC, in 2012.

 The company abruptly discontinued LogMeIn Free on January 21, 2014, giving users only a seven-day grace period to migrate to LogMeIn Pro.

 LogMeIn acquired Meldium for $15M in September 2014 and retired the Meldium product offering in July 2017.

+On October 9, 2015, LogMeIn acquired LastPass for US$110 million.
+On December 14, 2021, the company announced that LastPass would spin off into its own cloud-based security company.
+The spin-off was completed in May 2024.

 In July 2016, LogMeIn announced in a merger with Citrix's GoTo products using a Reverse Morris Trust.